technomancy/leiningen/doc/DEPLOY.md

   OSS' typical deployment requirements include the publishing of `-sources` and `-javadoc` jars.
-Such artifacts are usually unnecessary for Clojure and ClojureScript projects. _If you are using Leiningen to publish source-only artifacts_, [you can ask that the `-sources` and `-javadoc` jar requirements be removed from your OSS groupId](https://issues.sonatype.org/browse/OSSRH-9931?focusedCommentId=257088&page=com.atlassian.jira.plugin.system.issuetabpanels:comment-tabpanel#comment-257088).
+Such artifacts are usually unnecessary for Clojure and ClojureScript projects. _If you are using Leiningen to publish binary-only artifacts_, [you can ask that the `-sources` and `-javadoc` jar requirements be removed from your OSS groupId](https://issues.sonatype.org/browse/OSSRH-9931?focusedCommentId=257088&page=com.atlassian.jira.plugin.system.issuetabpanels:comment-tabpanel#comment-257088).